robidev/Unity.ObjectSerializer/README.md

 # Unity.ObjectSerializer

-This asset uses the TigerForge serializer class
+This asset extends the TigerForge serializer class

 ![Alt text](screenshot.png?raw=true "Screenshot of the asset")